top of page

 The verb 'convince' has its etymological roots in the Latin word 'convincere,' which is formed from 'con-' meaning 'completely' and 'vincere' meaning 'to conquer' or 'to overcome.'
 This etymology effectively conveys the essence of 'convince' as the act of completely overcoming someone's doubts, skepticism, or resistance by persuading them to believe or agree with a particular idea, opinion, or course of action.
 It implies a compelling or persuasive effort that leads to a change in someone's perspective or belief, often through logical reasoning or effective argumentation.
 The term 'convince' maintains its etymological connection to the concept of conquering or overcoming resistance, highlighting its role in changing minds and securing agreement or belief.

-Find the meaning of convince
+Quiz: Find the meaning of the verb convince:

 Try Again!